 The definitions "lac[k] the necessary precision and guidance" to ensure "those enforcing the law do not act in an arbitrary or discriminatory way."
 Lesh, 107 F.4th at 1247 (cleaned up).
 Instead, Coloradans who operate in places of public accommodation are left to guess as to how Defendants will choose to enforce these terms, which will "inevitably lead [Coloradans] to steer far wider of the unlawful zone than if the boundaries of the forbidden areas were clearly marked."
-Grayned, 408 U.S. at 109.
+Grayned, 408 U.S. at 109.1

-B. The Unwelcome Provision violates the First and Fourteenth Amendments.
+B. The Unwelcome Provision and Unwelcome Statements Provision violate the First and Fourteenth Amendments.

 Like H.B.
-25-1312's new definitions, the Unwelcome Provision compels speech, discriminates based on content and viewpoint, and is overbroad.
-And its terms are, again, impermissibly vague in violation of the Fourteenth Amendment.
+25-1312's new definitions, the Unwelcome Provision and Unwelcome Statements Provision compel speech, discriminate based on content and viewpoint, and are overbroad.
+And their terms are, again, impermissibly vague in violation of the Fourteenth Amendment.

-1. The Unwelcome Provision violates the First Amendment
+1. The Provisions violate the First Amendment

-The Unwelcome provision-which makes it unlawful to "directly or indirectly ... publish, circulate, issue, display, post, or mail any written, electronic, or printed communication, notice, or advertisement that indicates" that an individual's presence at a place of public accommodation is "unwelcome, objectionable, unacceptable, or undesirable" based on a protected characteristic, Colo.
-Rev. Stat. §24-34-601(2)(a)-violates the First Amendment.
+The Unwelcome Provision makes it unlawful to "directly or indirectly ... publish, circulate, issue, display, post, or mail any written, electronic, or printed communication, notice, or advertisement that indicates" that an individual's presence at a place of public accommodation is "unwelcome, objectionable, unacceptable, or undesirable" based on a protected characteristic.
+Colo.
+Rev. Stat. §24-34-601(2)(a).
+The Unwelcome Statements Provision likewise makes it unlawful to "directly or indirectly" publish such materials that "stat[e] that ... any person or class of persons ... is unwelcome or objectionable or not acceptable, desired, or solicited."
+Id. §24-34-701(1)(c).
+These prohibitions violate the First Amendment.